Can short-term volunteering have an impact?

 There are many reasons to volunteer, whether it is for one week or six months.

-Choosing to participate in a volunteer program can help you develop both personally and professionally, challenge stereotypes around foreign cultures, and contribute toward the United Nations Sustainable Development Goals (UN SDGs).
+Choosing to participate in a volunteer program can assist you in: developing both personally and professionally, challenging stereotypes around different cultures, and adding to efforts aimed at achieving the UN SDGs.

-All of these factors can be achieved on short-term volunteer stays, as long as a project is set up responsibly and local partnerships are in place.
-The challenge with short-term volunteer projects is not necessarily the length of time, but the structure and objectives of a project.
+All of these objectives can be achieved on short-term volunteer stays, as long as the project you take part in is well structured, set up responsibly, and local partnerships are in place.

 The pros and cons of short-term volunteering